 Reports usually give the time and place of the action, types of aircraft involved, casualties and a narrative in which pilot or gunner would describe how many rounds he used, what hits he achieved and if the aircraft was destroyed or damaged.

 Over 50,000 Bomber Command aircrew, as well as many other pilots and aircrew, were killed over enemy territory.
-Records of the RAF Casualty Branch, which contain information on enquiries and investigations carried out are due to be released in tranches, starting with enquiries from 1939, into a new AIR 81 series at TNA.
+Records of the RAF Casualty Branch, which contain information on enquiries and investigations carried out are due to be released in tranches, starting with enquiries from 1939, into the AIR 81 series at TNA.